LuisAngelGarcia/ProyectoBBT/README.md

 Images must be included in project folder in order to make the template matchings.

-Folder "Sheets" contains the configuration files of OpenCV library and Microsoft SDK for Microsoft Visual Studio 2015.
+Files kinect.props y OpenCV.props contain the configuration of the OpenCV library and Microsoft SDK for Microsoft Visual Studio 2015.